 Since 2008, SHP has had a relationship with Cumulus Media, one of the country’s largest broadcasting companies.
 The media magnate owns radio stations in a whopping 90 DMAs nationwide—each with its own unique culture and community.
-And when it came time to renovate stations in Dallas, Cincinnati, Chicago, San Francisco and other markets, it was important to Cumulus’s corporate leadership that each renovation have a look and feel that reflected its local roots.
+And when it came time to renovate stations in a variety of different cities, it was important to Cumulus’s corporate leadership that each renovation have a look and feel that reflected its local roots.

 For example, one might have a live music lounge for hosting intimate, fan-focused performances, as is the case with KFOG in San Francisco.
 In Chicago, where Cumulus’s offerings have evolved to include multi-channel digital storytelling and a full suite of media arts capabilities, we’ve helped evolve their space to allow for seamless and simple digital content production.
 And in Dallas, hip studio spaces allow high-profile sports celebrities to provide live color commentary in comfort and style.